Ctenochaetus hawaiiensis: Distribution and habitat

-Ctenochaetus hawaiiensis has a wide distribution in the tropical Pacific Ocean from the Ryukyu Islands of southern Japan east as far as Hawaii, through most of Micronesia and French Polynesia as far south as the Pitcairn Islands and Rapa Iti.
+Ctenochaetus hawaiiensis has a wide distribution in the tropical Pacific Ocean, from the Ryukyu Islands of southern Japan in the west to as far as Hawaii in the east, through most of Micronesia and French Polynesia (and as far south as the Pitcairn Islands and Rapa Iti).
 This is an uncommon species of seaward reefs, both rock and coral reefs, with the juveniles typically occurring in deeper waters rich in corals.

-Utilisation
+Utilization

-Ctenochaetus hawaiienis is popular in the aquarium trade where the juveniles are known as chevron tangs.
-It is the 5th most exported aquarium fish in Hawaii.
+Ctenochaetus hawaiienis is popular in the aquarium trade due to the color patterns of the juveniles.
+It is the fifth most exported aquarium fish in Hawaii.